justindomke/marbl/README.md

 This implementation roughly corresponds to the algorithm described in the paper:
  * Justin Domke, [Learning Graphical Model Parameters with Approximate Marginal Inference](http://users.cecs.anu.edu.au/~jdomke/papers/2013pami.pdf), IEEE Transactions on Pattern Analysis, 2013.

+# Getting started

 # Requirements

-* The only external requirement of Marbl is openMPI and a C++ compiler that supports C++11.  (i.e. a recent-ish one.)
+Compiling Marbl requires a C++ compiler that supports C++11, and two easily-installed external projects.

+For example, using [homebrew](http://brew.sh/) on Mac OS, these can be installed as `brew install liblbfgs` and `brew install openmpi`.

- * While openMPI is often used on clusters, it is also efficient to use for inter-process communication between multiple processes on a single computer.
-Thus, Marbl uses this single mechanism for parallelism, both on single machines and cluster.
+* [openMPI](http://www.open-mpi.org/) is a tool for parallel computing.
+While openMPI is typically used on clusters, it can manage communication between processes on a single computer.
+Thus, Marbl uses this single mechanism for parallelism, both on single machines and clusters.
- * On linux or Mac OS, openMPI is trivially installed using a package management system.
-For example, using [homebrew](http://brew.sh/), one requires only `brew install openmpi`.
+  * On linux or Mac OS, openMPI is trivially installed using your favorite package management system, as discussed above.
   * On Windows, pre-compiled binaries for Cygwin are available [here](http://www.open-mpi.org/software/ompi/v1.8/).

+* [libLBFG](http://www.chokkan.org/software/liblbfgs/) is a C library for the L-BFGS optimization algorithm.
+ * On Linux or Mac OS, liblbfgs is trivially installed using your favorite package management system.

 # Features